carloso0114/Todo-List-2.0/README.md

 ![screenshot](./app_screenshot.png)

-Later on you can add tasks by yourself pressing enter in the input area.
+Later on you can add tasks by yourself pressing enter in the input area or click the arrow icon.
+Edit the previosly added task.
+Clear the tasks one by one or use the clear all completed button.

 ## Built With